K-theory and G-theory of derived algebraic stacks: Rational étale K-theory and G-theory

 These could equivalently described as the étale localizations of the presheaves $\KB(-)_\Q$, $\KH(-)_\Q$, and $\G(-)_\Q$, respectively.
 Note that, as before, we only ever discuss descent with respect to \v{C}ech covers and not hypercovers.

-Thus by construction, for any \da stack $\sX$ and any smooth atlas $p : X \to \sX$, $\Ket(\sX)_\Q$ is isomorphic to the homotopy limit of the cosimplicial diagram
+Thus by construction, for any \dA stack $\sX$ and any smooth atlas $p : X \to \sX$, $\Ket(\sX)_\Q$ is isomorphic to the homotopy limit of the cosimplicial diagram

 and similarly for KH and G-theory.
-For example, if $\sX = [X/G]$ is the quotient of a \da space $X$ by the action of an fppf group space $G$, then $\Ket([X/G])_\Q$ is the Borel-type $G$-equivariant K-theory of $X$:
+For example, if $\sX = [X/G]$ is the quotient of a derived algebraic space $X$ by the action of an fppf group space $G$, then $\Ket([X/G])_\Q$ is the Borel-type $G$-equivariant K-theory of $X$:

 Similarly for $\KHet(-)_\Q$ and $\Get(-)_\Q$.